ShakeelaNTU/elastic-beanstalk-deployment/README.md

 Elastic Beanstalk - New Version Deployment

-Overview

 This document contains the CLI commands used to create a new version package bundle and deploy it to AWS Elastic Beanstalk.

 Steps to Create and Deploy a New Version

 1. Modify the Application Code

-Make necessary changes to your app.py file or any other relevant files in your application.

-Example: Updating the homepage text in app.py:
+Updating the homepage text in app.py:

 @app.route('/')
 def home():